AIRCRAFT MECHANIC PROGRAMME

 This programme is built in alignment with EU Regulation 1321/2014 — the regulatory framework that governs aircraft maintenance licensing across all EASA member states.

-IITA's industry partners include maintenance organisations and airlines that actively recruit from our graduate network — giving you a direct route into EASA Part-145 employment.
+IITA's industry partners include maintenance organisations and airlines that actively recruit from our graduate network — giving you a direct route into employment and career progression

 Airworthiness Depends on People Who Know This Inside Out